 The MHP-IF is a 10-year investment starting in late 2019.
 A first phase is focused on the design, development, delivery and initial testing of project interventions, partnership development, and creating conditions for long-term success, such as broader implementation and scale up, as appropriate.

 Twenty projects are currently funded.
-These projects are diverse, including the following characteristics:

 All projects are under development in some way.
 Even though all are new, some are building on existing initiatives, and implementation is on small through large scales.
 What is under development for many projects is the adaptation of programs for different settings and populations.